-Businesses still able to trade must still implement appropriate control measures to manage the risk of exposure to COVID-19.
+Businesses returning their employees to the office must implement appropriate control measures to manage the risk of exposure to COVID-19.
 Therefore, it is important to keep up to date with latest COVID-19 information and advice (Department of Health, Smartraveller website and advice from state/territory government agencies, including health departments and WHS regulators).
 Information per state can be found below:

 Further actions employers should be doing the following at the workplace: